marconetto/azadventures/chapter15/README.md

 `--report-bindings`: Reports the binding of processes after execution.

-In summary, `--map-by` controls where processes are initially placed, whereas `--bind-to` to control how processes are pinned to specific hardware resources once placed.
+In summary, `--map-by` controls where processes are initially placed (i.e. assign processes a hardware component), whereas `--bind-to` to control how processes are pinned to specific hardware resources once placed (i.e. restrict the motion of processes in the mapped hardware).

+---

 #### Check compute node information